bruno-lang/bruno-lang.github.io/learn/index.md

 		'1 + '2 * '3 == ('1 + '2) * '3

-If not set in parentheses `'1 + '2 * '3` will be evaluated left to right resulting in `'9`, not `'7`.
+If not set in parentheses `'1 + '2 * '3` will be evaluated left to right resulting in `'9`, not `'7`.[^operator-alias]

->  Instead of dealing with operator precedence (what is hard and most of
+[^operator-alias]: Instead of dealing with operator precedence (what is hard and
-> all ineffectual to memorise) only parentheses have to be applied correctly
-> (what is easy to apply, check and memorise).
-So operators are a name alias.
+     most of all ineffectual to memorise) only parentheses have to be applied correctly (what is easy to apply, check and memorise).
+What might be mathematically unpleasant does significantly simply reasoning for the programmer.

 ### Branches and Cases
 There is a single control flow construct directly embedded in a function declaration.
-This implies that the construct cannot be nested; extension functions and the `where` clause are used to avoid nesting, as shown soon.
+This implies that the construct cannot be nested.
+Extension functions and the `where` clause are used to avoid nesting, as shown soon.

 		fn min :: Int a -> Int b -> Int